micmejia/bible-dump/NKJV/Genesis/Gen 11.md

 After he begot Terah, Nahor lived one hundred and nineteen years, and begot sons and daughters.

 ###### 26
-Now Terah lived seventy years, and begot [^d]Abram, Nahor, and Haran. ## Terah's Descendants
+Now Terah lived seventy years, and begot Abram, Nahor, and Haran. ## Terah's Descendants

 ###### 27
 This _is_ the genealogy of Terah: Terah begot Abram, Nahor, and Haran.
 Haran begot Lot.